herocrab/HeroCrabPlugin/README.md

 }
 ```

-This example uses an "actor database" which maps ActorDb.ActorId enum (uint) values to prefabs through a dictionary in the editor.
+This example uses an "actor database" which maps ActorDb.ActorId enum (uint) values to prefabs through a dictionary populated in Flax editor.

 The stream group is a bitmask set on both the session and element, it can be used to filter elements to a session for different scenes or visibility groups (Lobby or Loading vs. Game).

 Using the above approach the **ElementCreated** event will be invoked on the server.
 Generally, from this point, the server would instantiate a prefab and add the object to the scene.
-A reference to the **Element** and **Stream** will need to be cached in the script for later use.
-For this caching one approach is to extend **Script** into **NetScript** and set Element and Server properties.
+A reference to the **Element** and **Stream** is useful to cache in the prefab script for later use.
+For this caching one approach is to extend **Script** and create a**NetScript** and then set Element and Server properties.

 ```
 private void OnElementCreated(INetElement element)